AGalassi/StructurePrediction18/README.md

-# ResAttArg: Residual Attentive Deep Netoworks for Argument Structure Prediction.
+# ResAttArg: Residual Attentive Deep Netoworks for Argument Structure Prediction

 Use of residual deep networks, ensemble learning, and attention for Argument Structure Prediction.